Consumers Don’t Trust Passwords

 In recent years, businesses, governments, and consumers have embraced the concept of Zero Trust Architecture.
 “Zero Trust” means that enterprises are constantly seeking innovations in their cybersecurity defenses with the acknowledgement, and even assumption of, continual internal risk throughout their organization.
 Our report demonstrates that consumers are inheriting a similar mentality; by assuming there is an inherent risk involved with their online activities, they are actively seeking extra security factors and methods.

 Daon found that 91% of consumers are willing to take extra security measures to prove their identity on an ongoing basis in order to protect their information and accounts.
 Of those same respondents, 81% would be willing to use facial or voice recognition when accessing accounts to better ensure security.
 Consumers are ready to combat fraud alongside businesses that implement stronger security measures.
-This signals the era of the Zero Trust Consumer.
+This signals the era of the Zero Trust Consumer (ZTC).

 Gaining Consumer Trust